 There are two set-up routines (GETSATID and RTSETUP) for the radiative transfer computations and both are called from SURAD.
 The routine RTSETUP calls RTTVI (tovscode) which reads in the transmittance coefficients to memory for the satellites present.
-The file containing these coefficients is rt\coef\ieee.dat for TOVS and all satellites from VTPR through to NOAA-15 are supported.
+The file containing these coefficients is rt_coef_ieee.dat for TOVS and VTPR on all satellites through to NOAA-15 are supported.
+Geostationary imager radiances follow the same path as Level-1C radiances in IFS.
+For the geostationary imagers, the coefficients files are rt_coef_meteosat_newpred and coef_goesimg_newpred for Meteosat-5 to Meteosat-7 and GOES-8 to GOES-12, respectively.
+(From CY25R4 onwards, the file rt_coef_meteosat_1_8 supports Meteosat-1 to Meteosat-7 and MSG.)